(Thanks to Issa Ramos for the audio portion of our video!)

 The Gender and Sexuality Center provides opportunities

 for all members of the UT Austin community to explore, organize, and promote learning around issues of gender and sexuality.
-The center also facilitates a greater responsiveness to the needs of women and the LGBTQ communities through education, outreach and advocacy.
+The center also facilitates a greater responsiveness to the needs of women and the LGBTQIA+ communities through education, outreach and advocacy.

 Our hours are Monday through Thursday, 9:00 am – 7:00 pm, Friday 9:00 am – 5:00 pm.
 Summer hours: 9am-5pm.